AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 You would think that being able to chat with coworkers on the job would be quite important for job satisfaction, but it only has a mere .04 correlation, but a .11 correlation with net emotional state while on the job. (kahneman 2006 measurement.pdf

-# 3. Work Context Characteristics / Environmental Determinants
+# 3. Environmental Characteristics

-Work Context Characteristics are a relatively neglected area of research, but it involves the features of the working environment itself that may influence job satisfaction, the three most noteworthy being:
+Environmental characteristics, or 'Work Context Characteristics' as they are more oddly referred to in the literature, are a relatively neglected area of research, but it involves the features of the working environment itself that may influence job satisfaction, the three most noteworthy being:

 - Physical Demands / Ease
 - Work Conditions